ALPS Treated Water

 - Tritiated Water Task Force Report (June 2016, Tritiated Water Task Force) (September 15, 2016)(PDF:2,824KB)

 Here, we will answer the questions of ALPS treated water.

 If you have questions, please check the answer!

-Q3: Why is disposal of ALPS treated water needed?
+Q6: Why is discharge of ALPS treated water needed?

 ＜Countermeasures for possible reputational damage＞